calvinmetcalf/catiline/docs/DOCUMENTATION.md

 */
 ```

-The event system was inspired by [Leaflet's](http://leafletjs.com/reference.html#events) but with a similar set of methods.
+The event system was inspired by [Leaflet's](http://leafletjs.com/reference.html#events). 'one' is the same as 'on' but only called once.
 Multiple space separated words can
-but sent to the 'on' and 'off' methods and `off` accepts a function if you only want to delete one of many functions, `on` takes a scope argument in its 3rd spot.
+but sent to the 'on' and 'off' methods, `on` takes a scope argument in its 3rd spot.

 ###Importing Scripts
 If you create a worker and the function imports a script like